Valentine-chinedu/NFT-Market/README.md

 # NFT Market place

-This a fullstack NFT Web3 application built with Nextjs, Tailwindcss, Ethers.js, Solidity and Alchemy.
+This is a fullstack NFT Web3 application built with Nextjs, Tailwindcss, Ethers.js, Solidity and Alchemy.

 ## How to use